U.N. warns Libya's banking system at risk of collapse

-UNITED NATIONS (Reuters) -Libya’s banking system “will likely collapse” if the country’s two parallel central bank branches do not unify and stalled political talks could unravel a ceasefire, the U.N. special envoy to the country warned on Thursday.
+UNITED NATIONS, July 15 (Reuters) - Libya’s banking system “will likely collapse” if the country’s two parallel central bank branches don’t unify, the United Nations special envoy to the country warned on Thursday.

-Oil-rich Libya descended into chaos after the NATO-backed overthrow of leader Muammar Gaddafi in 2011.
-It has been divided since 2014 between an internationally recognized government in the west and a rival administration in the east that has established its own institutions.
+Oil-rich Libya has been divided since 2014 between the internationally recognized government in the west and a rival administration in the east that has established its own institutions.

 “Managing this debt is only possible if the central bank unifies.
 In plain terms, Libya’s banking system will likely collapse, absent unification,” Kubis said.